Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine

 Let us focus the attention on the most likely attacks.
 We report in Figs.~\ref{fig:wa} the \smamath{tpr} achieved by all our ML-PWD against all our \atk{WA} attacks (red bars), and compare it with the \smamath{tpr} (\textit{no-atk}, shown in green bars) achieved by the same ML-PWD on the original set of samples used as basis for \atk{WA}.
 Some intriguing phenomena occur.

 \textbf{True Baseline ($F^c$)}.
-We first consider ML-PWD using $F^c$ (leftmost group of bars in each plot), as they are the `true' baseline. \begin{itemize} \item On \dataset{$\delta$phish} (Fig.~\ref{sfig:wa_delta}), all ML-PWD are affected by the `strongest' cheap attack, i.e., \atks{WA}{c}.
+We first consider the ML-PWD using $F^c$ (leftmost group of bars in each plot), since they are the ML-PWD with the best performance in the absence of attacks (cf. Table~\ref{tab:normal}). \begin{itemize} \item On \dataset{$\delta$phish} (Fig.~\ref{sfig:wa_delta}), all ML-PWD are affected by the `strongest' cheap attack, i.e., \atks{WA}{c}.
 Specifically, the ML-PWD using \smamath{LR} is completely defeated (from 0.86 \smamath{tpr} down to 0.36); in contrast, those using \smamath{CN} or \smamath{RF} suffer a smaller, but still significant drop (from nearly 0.95 down to $\sim$0.8).
 Notably, the \smamath{CN} despite being worse than the \smamath{RF} in non-adversarial settings (cf. Table~\ref{tab:normal}), appears to be slightly more robust.

 \item The situation is different on \dataset{Zenodo} (Fig.~\ref{sfig:wa_zen}).
 Here, while the \smamath{LR} is still defeated, the \smamath{CN} and \smamath{RF} appear not to be very affected by \atks{WA}{c}.
 However, considering that both \smamath{CN} and \smamath{RF} exhibit very high performance in non-adversarial settings (cf. Table~\ref{tab:normal}), it is crucial to determine whether \atks{WA}{c} poses a real threat to such ML-PWD.
 To this purpose, we carry out a Welch t-test, which we can do thanks to our large amount of trials.
 We set our null hypothesis as ``\atks{WA}{c} and \textit{no-atk} are equal''.
 The findings are valuable: against \smamath{RF}, the \smamath{p}\textit{-value} is 0.221; whereas against \smamath{CN}, the \smamath{p}\textit{-value} is 0.002.
 By using the common statistical significance threshold of 0.05, we can hence provide the following answer: the \smamath{RF} \textit{is not affected} by \atks{WA}{c}, whereas the \smamath{CN} \textit{is affected} by \atks{WA}{c}. \end{itemize} The latter finding is intriguing, because it suggests that \textit{shallow learning methods can be more resilient} than deep learning ones for PWD---against our proposed attacks.
 Finally, we also observe that \atks{WA}{r} clearly defeat \smamath{LR} on both datasets, whereas the impact on \smamath{RF} and \smamath{CN} is significant on \dataset{$\delta$Phish}, but small on \dataset{Zenodo}.